ShubhamTatvamasi/openstack/README.md

 run the packstack installer with below parameters
 ```
-packstack --allinone --provision-demo=n --os-neutron-ovs-bridge-mappings=extnet:br-ex --os-neutron-ml2-type-drivers=vxlan,flat
+packstack --allinone
 ```
-> Installation may take about an hour depending on your hardware!
+> Installation may take about an hour or two depending on your hardware!

+Once the process is complete, you can log in to the OpenStack web interface Horizon by going to http://192.168.100.11/dashboard.
+The user name is admin.
+The password can be found in the file `keystonerc_admin` in the `/root` directory of the control node.

 make sure your ethernet interface settings look like this, you should remove the IP address from the interface
 ```